Coyote Ragtime Show

 Coyote Ragtime Show (コヨーテ ラグタイムショー, Koyōte Ragutaimu Shō) is a Japanese anime television series directed by Takuya Nonaka and produced by ufotable, which first aired in Japan on July 3, 2006.
 The storyline consists of the adventures of a group of space-faring fugitives in search of a treasure.

 ADV Films acquired the North American rights to the anime Coyote Ragtime Show for $224,000 and has released all twelve episodes in this series on 3 DVDs.
 In 2008, the anime became one of over 30 ADV titles transferred to Funimation.
 In Australia and New Zealand, the series is distributed by Madman Entertainment.
 The manga was picked up by Broccoli Books, which managed to release two of its three volumes before closing its doors; the third volume was still listed on the Broccoli website as TBA.
 The future of the manga's English translation remains unknown.

 Story

 The legendary Pirate King Bruce has been killed by Madame Marciano, the boss of the galactic criminal guild.
 His bequest to his young daughter Franca is ten billion space dollars hidden in a complex custom vault somewhere on the planet Graceland.
 However, Graceland is now in such a state of civil war that the president of the Milky Way Federation threatens to blow up the planet in a week.
-Mister, a notorious space pirate, his sidekicks Bishop and Katana, and his longtime rival Swamp must help Franca get to her inheritance before either Madame Marciano and her twelve android Assassins or detective Angelica Burns get to them.
+Mister, a notorious space pirate, his sidekicks Bishop and Katana, and his longtime rival Swamp must help Franca get to her inheritance before either Madame Marciano and her twelve android Assassins or detective Angelica Burns gets to them.